awsdocs/aws-control-tower-guide/doc_source/enroll-account.md

 1. Drop the account from its existing organization\. \(You must provide a separate payment method if you use this approach\.\)

 1. Invite the account into the AWS Control Tower organization\.
+You can follow this procedure given in the AWS Organizations documentation, [Inviting an AWS account to join your organization](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_accounts_invites.html)\.

 1. Accept the invitation\. \(The account shows up in the root of the organization\.\) This step moves the account into the same organization as AWS Control Tower\.
 It establishes SCPs and consolidated billing\.